 - Ask GrowthBot to give you organic competitors of a given company.

 Overall, just build a big list of potential link targets.
 Then throw them into Ahrefs or another bulk domain authority checker:

-Now, it’s one thing to have a big list of names on a piece of paper.
-It’s helpful – it gives you a sort of guiding light on what type of content to create.
+It’s one thing to have a big list of names on a piece of paper.
+It’s helpful—it gives you a sort of guiding light on what type of content to create.

 In any case, I can’t take all the creative leaps for you.
-The point is: have a plan in place before you create content.
+Here’s the point: Have a plan in place before you create content.
 Warm the oven.
 You can’t just launch to an anonymous and cold audience and hope to get great results.

 You can’t skip this step.
 Your content has to be awesome.

 Especially with the pillar page, and especially if you’re a new and smaller player with a smaller website authority, you need to outperform the competition.

 Write awesome content with tons of the following “link hooks”:

 Basically, fill your content with notable and linkable things.
 Don’t just rewrite somebody else’s article and put your byline on it (the immorality of plagiarism aside, writing undifferentiated content just isn’t effective).

 I won’t spend too much time telling you how to write your content, but try to do it well.
 There’s too much bad stuff out on the internet today—no need for anyone else to contribute to that noise.